 By Seema Amble

 By Anish Acharya, Angela Strange, Julie Yoo, and Sonal Chokshi

 To receive this monthly update from the a16z fintech team, sign up here.

-Anish Acharya is a General Partner at Andreessen Horowitz where he focuses on consumer investing.
+Anish Acharya is a general partner at Andreessen Horowitz, where he focuses on consumer tech.

 Alex Rampell is a General Partner at Andreessen Horowitz where he focuses on financial services.

 Seema Amble is a partner at Andreessen Horowitz, where she focuses on SaaS and fintech investments in B2B fintech, payments, CFO tools, and vertical software.

 Rex Salisbury Rex is a partner on the fintech team at Andreessen Horowitz.
 He also runs Cambrian, a 3,000+ member community for founders and product leaders in fintech with chapters in SF and NYC.
 He previously worked in product and engineering at Checkr & Sindeo, automating background checks and mortgages, ...